 Here are some types of jobs and positions that typically require a CV.

 International jobs: If you are seeking jobs in other countries, you will likely need to send a CV.

 Academic opportunities: Given the nature of the scholastic realm, there are often numerous factors to consider during the hiring process, so many academic institutions require a CV.

 Senior executives: Given that senior executives tend to be highly accomplished, many senior executive positions require a CV.

 Lawyers: The legal field is very complex, so lawyers often use a CV when applying for positions.

 Doctors: Given the various skills required to be a successful physician, doctors are often expected to submit a CV when applying for new positions.

 - Scientists: Because science is a complex field and often focuses on academic accomplishments and research, scientists often need a CV to secure positions.

 How to write a CV

-One of the most important things to remember when creating a CV is that there is no one set standard for formatting.
-Different emphases of academia put more emphasis in different areas, which means taking into account the standard conventions of the job being applied for will drastically help in making a CV stand out.
-Examples of curriculum vitae can easily be found on major job board websites such as Monster and Careerbuilder.
-In addition, resources like The Curriculum Vitae Handbook by Rebecca Anthony and Gerald Roe include sample CVs from different disciplines.
+One of the most important considerations to remember when creating a CV is that there is no set standard for formatting.
+Areas of emphasis can vary based on your field, so you must consider the standard conventions of the job you're applying to.
+Examples of CVs can be found on major job board websites, such as Monster and CareerBuilder.
+In addition, resources like "The Curriculum Vitae Handbook," by Rebecca Anthony and Gerald Roe, include sample CVs from different disciplines.